ecosur-sistemas-complejos/MultiGame/README.txt

    <property name="hibernate.dialect" value="org.hibernate.dialect.HSQLDialect"/>

 2. Users must modify the persistence.xml file to use the "java:" + jndi naming convention that the JBoss server uses for finding the local datasource.
+The datasource name must be one mapped within JBoss, which can be modified by changing value of the "jndi-name" in hsqldb-ds.xml (or your Derby configuration file).

 3. HornetQ.
 A "j2ee" user in the "admin" group must be created for MDB authentication.
    The connection factory, "ConnectionFactory" must be configured for publishing to the